 Tapping Into Emotion

-Our approach comes down to three simple principles:
+Our approach comes down to two simple principles:

 EMOTION: Touch visitors’ hearts by connecting with them personally.

 DESIGN PRINCIPLE #1: EMOTION

 Storytelling enabled the collaborative creativity essential to our species survival.
 As a studio, we strive to create experiences that connect to our human need for narrative.
 By connecting with a visitor’s emotions, we strengthen the memory of their visit.

 In today’s post we’ll cover two tactics we use to give our visitors more emotionally resonant experiences.

 For an experience to be emotional, it needs to be stimulating, and to rise above the noise of everyday life.
 That’s why we use immersive visual design and digital media to activate visitors’ five senses.